cjus/node-neo4j-presentation/presentation/teleprompt.md

 Let's imagine that we're investigative journalist following leads,

-^ we jump in our cars for a quick ride over to Trump World.
+^ we jump :in: our cars for [a quick ride] over to Trump World.

-While there we open our laptops and begin by accessing the Neo4j dashboard for a 20,000 foot view of TrumpWorld.^
+While there, we open our laptops and begin by accessing the Neo4j dashboard for a 20,000 foot view of TrumpWorld. ^

 ```
 MATCH (n1)-[r]->(n2) RETURN r, n1, n2